cehfdrmdsakibmollah/React.JS-Calculator-Simple-Interactive-Calculator-App/README.md

 3. Start the app
    npm run dev

-Feel free to fork this project, add features, or improve styling.
+You can refine this project, add features, or enhance the styling.
 Pull requests are welcome!